alshdavid/comfyui-zluda-ez/README.md

 Download the scripts in this repo to `comfyui/.local`

-e.g. You should see `comfyui/.local/main.ps1`
+Make sure you see `comfyui/.local/main.ps1`

 ## Download Python 3.11